Census 101: An Introduction to the Census Bureau

 How much does the census cost?

-The U.S. Government Accountability Office estimates the 2020 Census will cost $15.6 billion.
+The U.S. Government Accountability Office estimates the 2020 census cost $13.7 million dollars, which is almost $2 million dollars less than predicted.

 Current Population